FluxML/FastAI.jl/docs/fastai_api_comparison.md

 ### Tabular

-Support for tabular data is currently in the works as part of an ongoing Google Summer of Code project.
-The progress is tracked in [this issue](https://github.com/FluxML/ML-Coordination-Tracker/issues/34).
+Support for tabular data is merged into master but is lacking documentation which will come with the next release (0.2.0).

 ### Deployment